GaloisInc/TAMBA/code/prob/README.md

   * latte [https://www.math.ucdavis.edu/~latte/software.php]

+  * libbarvinok (for --bakeoff and --barv) [http://barvinok.gforge.inria.fr]

 ### Installation

+  Note: If you have acquired this repo via the TAMBA project, you should run
+        `vagrant provision` from the top directory of this repo.

 Given instructions are for OSX using homebrew but should be adaptable to other package managers or source installations.